Szymon-I/Memo-IT-App/README.md

 You can delete all your notes on single click.
 In footer there is information about your account.
 You can delete your account along with all your notes permanently.
+# Test
+There is a default superuser account i db:
+login: admin
+password: adminadmin

 # Screenshots
 ![Screenshot](screenshots/1.PNG)